Skip to main content

 Most users don’t knowingly take xylazine or medetomidine.
 Instead, the drug is added to fentanyl by illegal drug manufacturers.
 University of Florida professor Bruce Goldberger told me, “To the best of my knowledge, users of fentanyl do not seek illicitly manufactured fentanyl with xylazine.
 Xylazine is ingested unknowingly.”
 He also notes, “Xylazine test strips are available to test powders for the presence of xylazine.”

 However, some people do buy xylazine for abuse, especially in cities like Philadelphia.
-In addition, the Drug Enforcement Administration has seized xylazine/fentanyl mixtures in most states.
+Pennsylvania (40.3%), New York (36.5%), and Ohio (34.6%) had the highest xylazine positivity rates over the year, and the top 20 states were all situated along or east of the Mississippi River in Fentanyl-Positive urine tests (Millennium Health July 16, 2024 Signals Alert).
 According to forensic expert John Thompson, M.D., chairman of psychiatry at Tulane, the combined drug is also found in New Orleans.
 “This xylazine adulteration trend must be publicized and limited before it becomes an even larger problem," he told me.
 "Imagine that in addition to the greater than 100,000 drug overdose deaths, we now add to that a generation of young people missing fingers, toes, and limbs.”
 He is referring to the extreme effects of xylazine on the skin.

 Dr Thompson noted that xylazine is not a controlled substance under the Controlled Substances Act.
 However, xylazine causes profound sedation and hypotension and is associated with deep, unhealing wounds characterized by dark, dead tissue—independent of the injection site—putting users at high risk for amputations.